openimagingdata/CDEStaging/report_representation/structured_extractions/chest_ct_findings_97.md

 - Lungs/Pleura
   - There is no definite honeycomb fibrosis.
 - Mediastinum
   - There is no evidence of mediastinal or hilar adenopathy.
-There is atherosclerotic change within the aorta without
+There is atherosclerotic change within the aorta without evidence of aneurysmal dilatation.
 - Bones
   - There are no acute fractures.
   - SOFT TISSUE/AXILLAE: Within normal limits.